khan-qasim/clustering-in-groundwater/README.md

 # Clustering implementation
 This code can help create clusters using Python.
 It was created for the paper entitled 'Understanding the activity of Radon-222 in a sand dune aquifer of an arid region through the application of machine learning'.
-This can be used for
+This code is highly useful for creating DBSCAN and kMeans clusters for your datasets.

 # Citing